East side of Ikebukuro station

 Unlike Akihabara, it looks like an ordinary shop street, and we find few cosplaying people.

-In Akihabara there are some "maid cafes", but here are some "butler cafes".
+There are some "Maid cafes" in Akihabara, but here are some "Butler cafes".

 Cosplaying male "butlers" serve the princesses (you !) very respectfully.

-This temple was founded in 1578, and the main building was built in 1664 and is designated as a tangible cultural properties of Tokyo.
+Then, this temple was founded in 1578, and the main building was built in 1664.